Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Overview of the neutral atom platform

 \subsubsection{Fault-tolerance and error correction}

-As quantum computers are inherently sensitive to noise, they require some form of error correction or at least error mitigation to deliver reliable results.
-Quantum error correction (QEC) refers to a set of methods to detect and correct errors that can occur in a quantum computer.
+To utilize quantum computing for large-scale problems it needs to be fault-tolerant and error-corrected.
+As quantum computers are inherently sensitive to noise, errors are likely to occur and due to interactions between the qubits they will propagate through the circuit, which can lead to a cascade of errors.
+Fault-tolerant quantum computing describes a set of methods to correct errors introduced by unwanted interaction with the environment or faulty control (Quantum Error Correction, QEC) and to design quantum circuits such that QEC can be implemented and errors do not cascade through the circuit.
+Assuring the latter, a threshold can be achieved at which QEC is correcting more errors than are being created and the computation can be scaled up, provided that the fidelites of individual operations and qubits are high enough~\cite{Paler_2015}.

 In contrast to classical bits, qubits cannot only suffer from bit-flip errors, but also phase errors can occur, which means that the relative phase of a superposition state is changed.
 Even a slight change of the phase can lead to a wrong result.
-This analogue nature and the no-cloning theorem make quantum error correction more complex than its classical counterpart, which relies on copying the information stored in a bit~\cite{Gottesman_2010}.
+This analogue nature and the no-cloning theorem make QEC more complex than its classical counterpart, which relies on copying the information stored in a bit~\cite{Gottesman_2010}.
 In QEC, the information of one logical qubit is encoded in the states of several physical qubits.
 Depending on the scheme being used, typically between~$7$~\cite{Steane_1996} and~$9$~\cite{Bacon_2006, Bombin_2007, Horsman_2012} physical qubits are needed to represent the state of one qubit.
-This representation allows to take measurements on some of the physical qubits to detect errors without directly measuring, and thus projecting the encoded state.
-The result of these syndrome measurements can be stored using additional auxiliary qubits, and depending on their state the appropriate error correction operation can be performed.
+To detect errors and perform corrections, often additional auxiliary qubits are being used.
 Thus, the actual number of physical qubits required for QEC is increased further~\cite{Chamberland_2018, chao_2020}.
-Moreover, if several layers of encoding are being used, the qubit overhead multiplies and up to thousands of physical qubits might be needed to encode one logical qubit~\cite{chao_fault-tolerant_2018}.
+Moreover, if several layers of encoding are implemented, the qubit overhead multiplies and up to thousands of physical qubits might be needed to encode one logical qubit~\cite{chao_fault-tolerant_2018}.

-To realise error correction in practise, the protocol needs to be \emph{fault-tolerant}, which means that the syndrome measurements and correction operations do not disturb the protection of the code, even when considering that the gate operations themselves are noisy.
-The code should still produce the correct results, even when single components of the circuit fail.
-This goal can be achieved, provided that the error rates of the gate operations lie below certain threshold values~\cite{Gottesman_2010}.